keithbro/openapi-ts-backend-express-demo/README.md

 yarn test
 ```

-## Updating the Schema:
+## Update the Schema:

 - Update the openapi.yaml file.
-- Run `yarn types:generate`.
+- Run `yarn generate:all`.
-- Request handlers will now be typed with the changes.
+- Request handlers and the client library will now be typed with the changes.

 ## Notes